Health & Fitness Calculators

 Body Fat

-"Adipose tissue" is the scientific term for body fat.
-Adipose tissue performs a variety of vital activities.
-Its principal function is to store lipids, which the body uses to generate energy.
-It also produces and releases several essential hormones and offers some padding and protection to the body.
+"Adipose tissue" is the scientific term for body fat, and it serves a variety of vital functions in the human body.
+Its primary role is to store lipids, which the body relies on for energy.
+Adipose tissue also produces and regulates essential hormones while providing necessary cushioning and protection for your internal organs.

-Men and women accumulate body fat in different ways.
-The fat mainly accumulates in the abdominal area in men or the buttocks and thighs in women.
-After the age of 40, a decrease in sex hormone levels can lead to excess fat.
-In women, this can occur in some cases after menopause.
+Men and women accumulate and distribute body fat differently.
+Men typically store excess fat in the abdominal region, whereas women tend to carry it in the hips, thighs, and buttocks.
+After the age of 40, naturally declining sex hormone levels can lead to an increase in body fat.
+In women, this metabolic shift is especially common after menopause.

 Excess Body Fat and Its Consequences